vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

    - `owlCar.next()` shows the next slide.
    - `owlCar.to('slide-3')` moves the carousel to the slide with needed `id`.
 In this case `slide-3` is the needed slide. **NOTE**: it's needed to supply own ids to slides.
 The code above has `[id]="item.id"`.
 This is the way of supplying `ids`.

-## Issue with Angular Universal (ReferenceError: Event is not defined) and Solution
+## ReferenceError: Event is not defined

 The details of the issue are following: